Dollar on defensive, optimism on China’s economy underpins Asian shares

 The diminished prospect of fiscal spending was a boon to bonds, especially as a run of soft U.S. inflation results had lessened the risk that the Federal Reserve would need to be aggressive in removing its stimulus.

+“The question marks over U.S. reform on the one hand, and the underlying economic growth momentum on the other hand are likely to keep the U.S. within its current goldilocks scenario for longer,” wrote analysts at Morgan Stanley in a note.

+“Globally, financial conditions tend to improve when the dollar is weak and vice versa,” they added.
+“The falling dollar – still the globe’s major reserve and funding currency – tends to see risk appetite flourishing.”

-As a result yields on 10-year Treasury notes were down at 2.266 per cent, having fallen 13 basis points in little more than a week.
+As a result, yields on 10-year Treasury notes were down at 2.27 per cent having fallen 12 basis points in little more than a week.

 That in turn undermined the U.S. dollar which hit its lowest since September against a basket of currencies.
-Early Wednesday it had steadied for the moment at 94.689, but was still down over 7 per cent on the year so far.
+It was up a whisker on Wednesday at 94.735, but still down over 7 per cent on the year so far.

 The dollar also carved out a two-year low on the Australian dollar and a one-year trough on the Swiss franc.